-While it’s fun to sit inside luxurious restaurants & try new food, sometimes it’s better to eat at cheap and affordable restaurants so you can have more money for other things (like a Cirque du Soleil show!).
+While it’s fun to sit inside trendy restaurants and eat pretty food, sometimes it’s better to eat at cheap restaurants so you can have more money for other things (like a Cirque du Soleil show).

 Recently updated May 2019

 1. Blue Ribbon Fried Chicken at Grand Bazaar (in front of Bally’s)

 3623 S. Las Vegas Blvd. | 702 – 800 – 0404 | 11 AM to 2 AM, 7 days a week | menu

 Blue Ribbon Fried Chicken is one of the best places to eat in Las Vegas on a budget.
 It’s a little more interesting compared to other fried chicken places.
 Their fried chicken is super crispy and they offer unique sauces like Wasabi Honey for dipping.
 My husband and I used to go to the old Summerlin location, but fortunately for you, they’re now on The Strip at the Grand Bazaar by Bally’s Casino.

 Their combos (fried chicken, fries, and coleslaw) start at $7.95.
 You can also order individual sides like mac and cheese for $3.75.

 If you’re choosing between Blue Ribbon Fried Chicken or Yardbird restaurant at the Venetian, they’re both good.
 However, Blue Ribbon Fried Chicken at Grand Bazaar is cheaper when you’re craving fried chicken on the Las Vegas Strip.

 3790 S. Las Vegas Blvd. | 725 – 222 – 6730 | 10:30 AM to 2:00 AM, 7 days a week | menu